-ACTION TITLE I CONTACT'S RESPONSIBILITY TIPS/BEST PRACTICES Communicate Communicate information to the princi- pal and/or other campus personnel about the requirements of the Title I, Part A program in a timely and consistent manner.
+ACTION TITLE I CONTACT'S RESPONSIBILITY TIPS/BEST PRACTICES Communicate Communicate information to the principal and/or other campus personnel about the requirements of the Title I, Part A program in a timely and consistent manner.
 This continued collaboration is ongoing throughout the entire academic school year.
 Meet with school principal/ instructional leadership team as soon as possible after Job Alike Training.
-Reference sample agendas locat- ed in the handbook and online.
+Reference sample agendas located in the handbook and online.
 Meet with your school secretary and/or principal or the person who handles your Title I, Part A budget.
-Review the Budget Information and the Allowable/Unallowable Expenses list .
+Review the Budget Information and the Allowable/Unallowable Expenses list.
 Meet with teachers during the school faculty meeting/PLC/ professional development to review compliance documentation needed throughout the year.
 Maintain a file folder in a common faculty area for appropriate school personnel to provide monthly documentation.
 Choose one day a month (payday, first Monday of the month, snow cone day) to remind school personnel to file documentation in the e-file folder.
 Keep an open dialogue with your principal and/or other campus administrators involved in these grants.

-TITLE I CONTACT'S RESPONSIBILITY TIPS/BEST PRACTICES Adhere to scheduled due dates for completing and submitting various items required under this program (Parent Notification letters, Job Descriptions, etc.) The External Funding SharePoint site displays a running calendar of upcom- ing target dates and deadlines.
+ACTION TITLE I CONTACT'S RESPONSIBILITY TIPS/BEST PRACTICES Documentation & Title I Crate Adhere to scheduled due dates for completing and submitting various items required under this program (Parent Notification letters, Job Descriptions, etc.) The External Funding SharePoint site displays a running calendar of upcoming target dates and deadlines.
 Upload and submit required documents.
 Visit Title I Crate regularly to upload documentation.
-Gather Title I documentation throughout the academic school year (e.g., Title I budget, parent meetings, agendas, sign-in sheets, evidence-based documentation, documentation of interventions, etc.).
+Townson Control of the Control of th Gather Title I documentation throughout the academic school year (e.g., Title I budget, parent meetings, agendas, sign-in sheets, evidence-based documentation, documentation of interventions, etc.).
 Set aside one day a week for Title I responsibilities.
 Mark all Title I, Part A deadlines on your Outlook Express calendar and set reminders.
 Create a folder on your desktop for any documents pertaining to Title I, Part A. Keep your documentation crate up-to date.
 Required documentation for the Title I, Part A program will be periodically reviewed throughout the year.
-REMEMBER : TEA/USDE conducts random validations (audits) of the Title I documentation.
-RESPONSIBILITY Adhere to scheduled due dates for completing and submitting various items required under this program (Parent Notification letters, Job Descriptions, etc.) Upload and submit required documents.
-Gather Title I documentation throughout the academic school year (e.g., Title I budget, parent meetings, agendas, sign-in sheets, evidence-based documentation, documentation of interventions, etc.).
-Keep your documentation crate up-to date.
-Required documentation for the Title I, Part A program will be periodically reviewed throughout the year.
-REMEMBER: TEA/USDE conducts random validations (audits) of the
+REMEMBER: TEA/USDE conducts random validations (audits) of the Title I documentation.